 Matthew Bayada is a Team Planner and Coordinator at the Subs-Metro West “Works Delivery” department at TransGrid.
 TransGrid manages and operates the high-voltage electricity transmission network in NSW and the ACT, looking after the major high-voltage electricity transmission network, connecting generators, distributors and major end users.

-We had a chat to Matthew about being an electrician and why it’s such an interesting career choice.
+We had a chat to Matthew about being a sparky, electrician career advice and why electrotechnology is such an interesting industry.

 At TransGrid, I’m a planner and coordinator.
 In my role, I plan all the work and allocate all the resources we will need to go and do the work effectively.
 I also organise equipment, jobs and scope of work for the team.